andrewjmetzger/kb.mtz.gr/docs/teamviewer.md

 To download TeamViewer, [click here](http://go.nerdoncloud.com/teamviewer).
 You can also copy and paste this link into your web browser: [**http://go.nerdoncloud.com/teamviewer**](http://go.nerdoncloud.com/teamviewer).

-Depending upon the operating system and browser you use, you may be prompted to either run the file or save it.
-In this example we are using OS X 10.11 El Capitan and Google Chrome.
+Depending upon the operating system and browser you use, you may be prompted to run the file or to save it.
+This guide uses OS X 10.11 El Capitan and Google Chrome.
 For other operating systems, the options may look slightly different; however, the basic procedure is the same on almost every Mac.

 After the download finishes, locate it in the bar at the bottom of the window Click the **arrow** to the right of the file, and then click **Show in Finder**.